 - Since Justice Matters began this campaign, Lawrence Public Schools have made significant progress towards creating restorative classrooms.
 Each teacher in the middle & high Schools will receive training in restorative practices prior to the 2021-2022 School year.
 Each of these schools has a student support facilitator, whose job is to support & promote school-wide restorative practices.
 The district has also created a newer, much more thorough system for collecting discipline data.
 That information, including demographic data, is made public each semester.
 However, Justice Matters uncovered one final piece of the puzzle.
 While teachers & staff were being trained in restorative practices, discipline procedures & student handbooks still pointed towards automatic suspensions in many cases.
 According to this language, responding restoratively was optional, instead of a priority.

 - At the May 2021 Action Assembly, with more than 600 people in attendance (safely distanced in their cars) Justice Matters asked school board members Carole Cadue-Blackwood & Kelly Jones to make sure language in student handbooks was clear: every reasonable effort should be made to correct misbehavior using restorative practices prior to exclusionary punishment.
 They both gave a resounding "yes!"
-To follow up on this commitment, Justice Matters is in contact with the school board members & Dr. Cynthia Johnson, USD497's Executive Director of Engagement, Inclusion, & Belonging, whose team is working on the handbook updates.
-The changes are still in progress, but should be available by the time students return to the classroom in fall 2021.
+To follow up on this commitment, Justice Matters is in contact with the school board members & has a representative on the Student Handbook Revision Committee.
 Stay tuned to our newsletter for any updates.

 Do you like this page?